danielegirardi/lpdid/README.md

 # Example codes for "manual" implementation of LP-DiD in Stata

-While the lpdid STATA command is available, it is also easy to implement the LP-DiD estimator "manually", in the sense of writing your own STATA code for implementing LP-DiD.
+While the lpdid Stata command is available, it is also easy to implement the LP-DiD estimator "manually", in the sense of writing your own Stata code for implementing LP-DiD.
 You might want to do this either because your application requires some bespoke adjustment, or to make sure you understand how the sausage is made.
 "Manually" implementing LP-DiD is easy, because the method essentially consists in estimating a simple regression (or a regression-adjustment specification) in an estimation sample defined by a 'clean control' condition.

-This repository contains six STATA do files that implement the LP-DiD estimator in simulated datasets.
+This repository contains six Stata do files that implement the LP-DiD estimator in simulated datasets.

 Four examples illustrate the case of binary, staggered and absorbing treatment (where "absorbing" means that once a unit gets treated, it stays treated forever):